hashicorp/vault/website/source/docs/agent/caching/index.html.md

 token attached on them, the attached token will be put to use instead of the auto-auth token.

+-> **Note:** In Vault 1.1-beta, if the request doesn't already contain a Vault token, then the `auto-auth` token will used to make requests.
+The resulting secrets from these `auto-auth` token calls are not cached.
+They will be in the non-beta version.
+To test out the caching scenarios, please make a login request or a token creation request via the agent.
+The secrets generated from these new tokens will get cached.

 ## Cache Evictions

 The eviction of cache entries will occur when the agent fails to renew secrets.